 Alternatively, an individual or family can opt to pay their entire premium costs each month and wait to receive their tax credit until they file their annual income tax return the following year.
-The premium tax credit is available to qualifying enrollees regardless of whether they have federal income tax liability, although an individual is required to file a tax return for a given benefit year in order to receive financial assistance.
+The premium tax credit is available to qualifying enrollees regardless of whether they have federal income tax liability, although an individual is required to file taxes in a given benefit year in order to receive financial assistance.